kmonisha187-ship-it/Student-Management-System/README.md

 No installation required.
 Clone the repo: git clone https://github.com/your-username/student-management-system.git

-👇🏻Open in your browser
-Open index.html Or just download the HTML file and double-click it.
+Open in your browser- index.html Or just download the HTML file and double-click it.

 🛠️ Built With